About

 Funding

-Founding support for the Center’s launch includes multi-year commitments from Reid Hoffman (general operating support), McKinsey & Company (for developing tools for modeling stories and audience networks), the Media Lab consortium.
+Founding support for the Center’s launch includes multi-year commitments from Reid Hoffman (general operating support), Project Liberty, McKinsey & Company (for developing tools for modeling stories and audience networks), and the Media Lab consortium.
 As it grows, the Center will continue to add funding from value-aligned philanthropic, government, and corporate organizations.